Dog Adoption Requirements

 We DO NOT adopt dogs to adopters living in apartments, condos, townhouses, or other multi-family structures.
 No exceptions.

 Since we are a rural rescue specializing in livestock guardian dog breeds, whose unique qualities best suit a rural lifestyle, A VAST MAJORITY OF OUR DOGS ARE AVAILABLE FOR ADOPTION TO RURAL HOMES ONLY.
-Applicants who reside in urban areas will not be considered for farm breed dogs.
-However, there are exceptions, when we take in a dog whose personality could potentially suit an urban lifestyle.
-So if you are unsure if your home environment will be suitable for the dog you are interested in, please ask.
+Applicants who reside in urban areas will not be considered for livestock guardian breed dogs.

 If the dog is to be an outdoor working livestock guardian dog, the adopter MUST provide the dog with both a shaded area to stay cool in the summer and a warm dog house, barn, or other suitable structure for the winter, within the dog's fenced area.
 Should the dog be an indoor/outdoor dog, a doggie door providing free access to at least a portion of the adopter's home, at the dog's will, shall suffice.